Zim-L/Zim-L.github.io/pages/MOO.md

    - Work is often fixed, but balancing family and personal time is tricky.

 3. **Shopping Decisions**:
-   - Limited budget, many desires: you need to prioritize.
+   - Limited budget, many desires: you need to prioritise.
    - Some products **look good**, others **perform well**—how do you pick the one that’s both satisfying and practical?

 ## **Why is it Difficult?**
 1. **No Single Perfect Answer**:
    - Trade-offs are inevitable.
-You search for **balanced solutions** like the green points in the graph: cost-efficient *and* energy-saving.
+You search for a set of **diversed solutions** like the green points in the graph: cost-efficient *and* energy-saving.

 2. **Too Many Poor Solutions**:
    - Many options (like the pink points) fail to perform well on either goal and need to be eliminated.

 3. **Finding Many Optimal Solutions is Challenging**:
    - Identifying just one best solution is hard, let alone discovering multiple optimal ones.
    - This requires **smart strategies** and **effective tools**.

+4. **GO-TO algorithms**
+   - The go-to option in industry is usually the **NSGA-II** or MOEA/D.
+   - However, they might not be the most appropriate algorithms.
+   - They also require proper **setting** to reach a good performance.

-4. **Decision-Making Comes Next**:
+5. **Decision-Making Comes Next**:
    - After finding optimal solutions, decision-makers choose the most suitable one(s) based on their priorities (e.g., high-end, mid-range, low-cost).

-**In short, multi-objective optimization is the art of achieving “both-and” in a world of trade-offs.**
+**In short, multi-objective optimisation is the art of achieving “both-and” in a world of trade-offs.**